iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

 .. code:: scm

-  ;; ask for a value not in our hash
+  ; ask for a value not in our hash
   (hash-table-ref my-hash :c)
   s4m> #f

-  ;; add :c entry
+  ; add :c entry
   (hash-table-set! my-hash :c 99) s4m> 99

-  ;; delete entry :b
-  (hash-table-set! my-hash :b #f) s4m> #f
+  ; delete entry :b by setting it to #f (hash-table-set! my-hash :b #f) s4m> #f

-  ;; inspect our hash now, b is now gone my-hash s4m> (hash-table :a 1 :c 99)
+  ; inspect our hash now, b is now gone my-hash s4m> (hash-table :a 1 :c 99)

-As noted earlier, s7 Scheme supports *applicative syntax* for compound data types, and this works for hash-tables too, allowing us to get a value from a hash-table by calling the hash-table as a function with the key as an argument
+As noted earlier, s7 Scheme supports *applicative syntax* for compound data types, and this works for hash-tables too, allowing us to get a value from a hash-table by calling the hash-table as a function with the key as an argument:

 .. code:: scm

-  ; get :a, calling my-hash like a function
+  ; get :a, with applicative-syntax
   (my-hash :a)
   s4m> 1